RealVarHar/rayjs/readme.md

 rayjs is small ES2020 compliant Javascript interpreter based on [QuickJS](https://bellard.org/quickjs/) with bindings for [Raylib](https://www.raylib.com/).
 You can use it to develop tiny desktop games with Javascript.

 ## What this is not
-rayjs is not a binding for NodeJS nor is it running in the browser (yet).
+rayjs is not a binding for NodeJS nor is it running in the browser, or phone (yet).
 It's comes with its own Javascript engine (QuickJS) similar to how NodeJS comes with the V8 engine.
 That makes it much easier to run and distribute rayjs programs as all you need to run a program / game is the small rayjs executable.
 No installation, no dlls or additional files are needed.

 ## Features
 * Compiles into a single, small executable without any dependencies for easy distribution